 Let’s take sugar cane as an example.
 More specifically, the sugar extract from the sugar cane is what interests us.
 Refining the sugar (melting, bleaching, and crystallization) produces a mixture referred to as molasses.

 After the fermenting process, the molasses is usually used to produce ethyl alcohol (or ethanol).

 Fermenting sugars to make ethanol is one of the oldest biotechnologies used by human beings, especially in the alcohol industry, and has been around since prehistory to make alcoholic beverages.
 More recently, ethanol has also been used as a fuel.

 In Picture’s case, we plan to use a fermentation process with specific bacteria that will transform the sugars from the raw material to create, through a chemical reaction, bio-ethanol.
 The bio-ethanol will then be converted into bio-mono ethylene glycol (BIO-MEG) through another phase of synthesis.
 This process provides us with a non-petroleum based MEG!

 While complicated on the surface, we are simply applying an age-old process to textile manufacturing.
 In the 1950s in France, we already had the ability to make polyamide fabrics using castor bean oil.
 The petro-chemical industry decided otherwise by launching low-cost textiles onto the market.

 Bio-sourced textiles require using a plant.
-Plants mean farming and the potential risk of deforestation.
+Speaking of which, let’s talk about photosynthetis!